mosaic-jasondebolt/phoenix/README.md

 ##### Getting started
 * Update all of the params....json files with your project info

+* Run the docker code pipeline (See the docker-code-pipeline git repo)

 * Create the VPC's (assuming you are starting with a new AWS account)
 ```
 ./deploy-vpc.sh create